“Don’t say gay” law: “culture war” over Florida’s classrooms

 election in the United States

 Governor Desantis feels vindicated by this.
 He tries to gain additional points from his followers: “I don’t care what the commercial media says, what Hollywood says or what big companies say.
 I won’t give in.”
 This year there will be elections in the USA.
-In Florida it is even about the post of governor.
+In Florida it is even regarding the post of governor.
 It’s a culture war on the backs of children trying to find their place.

 Critics fear that the explicit taboo in lessons in the lower classes will lead to more exclusion in later years.
 Groups like Equality Florida, which advocate for respect and equal rights, have announced that they will sue.